jondeuce/mwiexamples/README.md

 The source code for DECAES can be found at the [DECAES.jl package repository](https://github.com/jondeuce/DECAES.jl).
 For an introduction to Julia, see the [Julia documentation](https://docs.julialang.org/en/v1/).

+DECAES provides methods for performing *fast* multiexponential analysis tailored to magnetic resonance imaging (MRI) applications.
-DECAES provides methods for computing voxelwise [T2-distributions](https://doi.org/10.1016/0022-2364(89)90011-5) of multi spin-echo MRI images using the extended phase graph algorithm with stimulated echo corrections.
+Voxelwise [T2-distributions](https://doi.org/10.1016/0022-2364(89)90011-5) of multi spin-echo MRI images are computed by projecting measured MR signals onto basis signals using regularized nonnegative least-squares (NNLS); basis signals are computed using the extended phase graph (EPG) algorithm with additional stimulated echo correction.
-Post-processing of these T2-distributions allows for the computation of measures such as the [myelin water fraction (MWF)](https://doi.org/10.1002/mrm.1910310614) used in myelin water imaging (MWI), or the [luminal water fraction (LWF)](https://doi.org/10.1148/radiol.2017161687) used in luminal water imaging (LWI).
+Post-processing these T2-distributions allows for computating measures such as the [myelin water fraction (MWF)](https://doi.org/10.1002/mrm.1910310614) used in myelin water imaging (MWI) and the [luminal water fraction (LWF)](https://doi.org/10.1148/radiol.2017161687) used in luminal water imaging (LWI).

 ### Documentation